siddht4/linux-kernel-utilities/README.md

 ### Compile a kernel from source: `compile_linux_kernel.sh`
 #### For use with Debian and derivatives (e.g. Ubuntu, LinuxMint, etc.)
-Bash script that will poll http://www.kernel.org for available kernels and present the user with an xconfig GUI for manually selecting options.
+Bash script that will poll http://www.kernel.org for available kernels and present the user with a GUI for manually selecting options.
 This script will also check the downloaded archive against the PGP signature file.

 **Note:** The user **MUST** save a configuration from the GUI even if defaults are used.
 The configuration routine will pull the current machine's configuration in to the utility as a base.